saidooubella/sash/README.md

 #### Nested Multi-Line Comments

-Multi-line comments can be nested within each other, allowing you to comment out sections of code that already contain multi-line comments.
+Multi-line comments can be nested within each other, allowing you to comment-out sections of code that already contain multi-line comments.
 This is particularly useful when temporarily disabling large blocks of code.

 ```Sash
 /*